google/skia/site/dev/contrib/jumper.md

 you'll need objdump to be compiled with support for x86-64, ARMv7, and ARMv8.

-The easiest way to satisfy these contraints is to get your hands on a Mac and install [Homebrew](https://brew.sh).
-Once you have `brew` installed, run this to get the tools you need:
+The easiest way to satisfy these contraints is to get your hands on a Mac and install Xcode, Xcode command line tools, and [Homebrew](https://brew.sh).
+Once you have `brew` installed, run these commands to get the tools you need:

 <!--?prettify lang=sh?-->

+    ls -d /usr/include >/dev/null || xcode-select --install
     brew install llvm binutils ccache

 Setting up GN